Bodhi14/Expense-Manager/README.md

 # Expense-Manager
-A REST API for my Expense Project database.
+A REST API for my Expense Tracker Project.